Jegge/OldMoofKit/README.md

 }
 ```

-You may also subscribe ot the `statePublisher` and be informed when the current state changes.
+You may also subscribe to the `statePublisher` and be informed when the current state changes.

 ```swift
 let subscription: AnyCancellable = bike.statePublisher.receive(on: RunLoop.main).sink { state in